 I’ve been really lucky when it comes to breakouts.
-I’ve written about them, I’ve had a few pop up from time to time, and I’ve recommended products to zap them, but I’ve really never suffered from the frustrating woes of teenage or adult acne.
+I’ve written about them, I’ve had a few pop up from time to time, and I’ve recommended products to zap them, but I’ve never suffered from the frustrating woes of teenage or adult acne.
 That being said, something recently changed.
-Perhaps it’s because I’ve recently ascended into my almost-late-20s (I’m not complaining—I feel wise), but now whenever I break out, no matter how small or inconsequential the actual pimple is, it leaves behind a red mark long after it clears up.
+Perhaps it’s because I’ve recently ascended into my late-20s (I’m not complaining—I feel wise), but now, whenever I break out, no matter how small or inconsequential the actual pimple is, it leaves behind a red mark long after it clears up.
 It is so annoying.
 How are acne scars and discoloration problems only just starting to plague me now?
 Aren’t these years supposed to be zit-free?

 Keep reading for their sage guidance on how to reduce redness from acne.

-Rouleau explains: “Redness can be caused by trauma to the skin cells caused from aggressively picking at blemishes.
+Rouleau explains: “Redness can be caused by trauma to the skin cells caused by aggressively picking at blemishes.
 Picking at the skin can leave a red post-breakout mark long after the infection disappears.
 Whether or not you picked at your blemish (hopefully not), it’s common to be left with a red, dark, or purple mark that can hang around for weeks.”
 It feels like she’s explaining my exact situation, to be honest.
 Sometimes I pick (eek, sorry!), and sometimes I’m really good about keeping my hands to myself.

 She continues, “It leaves a scar because it stretches and damages the surrounding tissue, resulting in increased melanin activity.
 This is considered to be a scar, but it will fade with time by using a skin lightener and increasing exfoliation.
 Also, infections can cause a blemish to be red and inflamed.”